The convex core of quasifuchsian manifolds with particles: Compactness statements

 \subsection{Long geodesics in $M$.}

-In this section, we will show that, under the hypothesis of Lemma \ref{lm:compact}, the induced metrics on $\partial\convn$ are bounded.
-In order to do that we will show that if some geodesic is long in the boundary of $\conv$, then the boundary of some annulus is almost not bent.
-Since the condition on $\lambda_\infty$ provides us with a uniform bound on the minimal bending of an annuli, this will provide us with a bound on the length of any given simple closed curve on $\partial\convn$.
+In this section, we will show that, under the hypothesis of Lemma \ref{lm:compact}, the induced metrics on $\partial C(M_n)$ are bounded.
+In order to do that we will show that if some geodesic is long in the boundary of $ C(M)$, then the boundary of some annulus is almost not bent or the bending lamination tends to have a leaf with a weight greater than or equal to $\pi$.
+Since this would contradict the conditions on $\lambda_\infty$, it will follow that any given simple closed curve on $\partial C(M_n)$ has bounded length.
+As earlier, when we consider a quasifuchsian manifold with particle, we assume that it is not fuchsian.\\